Skyshader77/Lacryma-Hydra/chapter27.typ

 "He will not stay idle while we prepare our offensive."

 "He gathers his strength at Exiles' Island.
-I have seen crows and pigeons heading towards Metarexia."
+I have seen crows and pigeons heading towards Metarexia.
+The monsters are birthed there."

+"How many are there?"

+"It is difficult to estimate.
+None of our spies wish to venture there."

+"Then, we must gather more troops.
+We only strike we have overwhelming force."

+Livia shook her head.

+"Your men may be numerous and brave, but they have never fought Magrub Dogas, have they?
+What will they do when they realize that monsters truly exist?
+Will your shield walls hold, or will they dissolve like salt in water?
+Even the sight of a single creature can make an Excubitore wet himself," said Livia.

+"The Underworld can take my soul.
+I will never cower in fear before a Magi's tricks.
+Our forefathers have prevailed over the Magi once.
+We will not disappoint their memory," said Ordogan.

+Livia chuckled.
+If only he knew the truth.
+His loyalty fitted her like an engagement ring on a thumb.
+In the game of chess she was playing with Alexander, Ordogan must be the queen.
+The number of pieces dwindled on the board.
+The Faith had lost their bishop, Boniface but ther king acted as a queen, toppling her towers: Serena and Claradore.
+Even her sworn knight, Majorian, became a casualty.

+"The hour grows late, Magister Militum.
+We have both been strategizing for the better part of this day.
+Should we meet on another battlefield, one based on trust?" said Livia contemplating the moonlight shining through her window.

+"Your August Majesty, I do not understand..."

+"You spend your days and nights looking at maps of this empire.
+Do you feel the cold in your command room?
+Does it not degrade your concentration?
+I can offer you warmth, Ordogan."

+"My Lady, this is quite an escalation!"

-"Must your honor bind you, Ordogan?" said Livia with a honeyed intonation.
+"Must your honor bind you?" said Livia with a honeyed intonation.

 Livia tugged the two extremities of her dress.
 Her robe fell down.
 A simple surrender to trap her prey.
 Ordogan's cheeks reddened.
+His eyes were riveted at her body.
 He stammered something about this being a grave mistake.
+The deer was immobilized, and the phoenix had to sweep in.
 She closed the distance with his lips.
-He reciprocated before stripping his armor.
+They were even more succulent than Majorian's.
+He reciprocated, the warmth of his hands caressing her skin, before stripping his armor.